 Jonathan J. Makela

 Jonathan J. Makela received his B.S.
 (1999) and Ph.D.
 (2003) from the School of Electrical Engineering at Cornell University.
 After completing his Ph.D. he spent two years in the Thermospheric and Ionospheric Research and Applications group at the Naval Research Laboratory in Washington, DC as a post-doctoral research associate.
-He joined the faculty at the University of Illinois at Urbana-Champaign at the end of 2004 where he is currently an Associate Professor in the Department of Electrical and Computer Engineering.
-Concurrently, Jonathan is also an Associate Research Professor at Illinois' Coordinated Science Laboratory.
+He joined the faculty at the University of Illinois at Urbana-Champaign at the end of 2004 where he is currently a Professor in the Department of Electrical and Computer Engineering.
+Concurrently, Jonathan is also a Research Professor at Illinois' Coordinated Science Laboratory.

 Prof. Makela's research interests lie in multi-technique remote sensing of the Earth's ionosphere.
 He works with ground- and satellite-based instrumentation to study both the quiet-time and storm-time behavior of this region at low- and mid-latitudes.
 To accomplish this, he develops, tests and deploys suites of sensors to sites around the world.
 These instruments include portable imaging systems, Global Positioning System (GPS) receivers, and Fabry-Perot interferometers.
 Prof. Makela's research group is currently working on developing new techniques and algorithms to simultaneously analyze these multiple datasets to better understand the underlying electrodynamics of instability processes in the equatorial and mid-latitude ionosphere.
 These instabilities can cause problems for satellite navigation and communication signals that have to propagate through them.
 Understanding how and when they develop will lead to more robust systems.